 I will admit that I’m not convinced that all classes require new textbooks every year.
 Some of the texts probably are listed because the student is expected to need them for general reference over the course of several years.
 For example: I very much doubt that the copy of ‘1000 Magical Plants and Fungi’ served Harry for only his first year in Herbology.
 Nor, I think, has Hagrid required a later edition of ‘The Monster Book of Monsters’ every year.
 The Charms texts have indeed been codified into a Standard Book of Spells for each year, but it is very likely that some of the other classes use a given text, particularly a reference text, over 2 or three years at a stretch, or even more.

-But there is no convincing reason why Severus shouldn’t have had a 6th year text in his 5th year, or even earlier, if he wanted to.
+But there is no convincing reason why a young Severus shouldn’t have had a 6th year text in his 5th year, or even earlier, if he wanted to.
 Particularly if the book had been his mother’s, as many fans have speculated.
-He just wouldn’t have used it in his regular classes until 6th year, but he did use it then.
+He just wouldn’t have used it in his regular classes until 6th year, but he does seem to have used it then.

 Students do, however, each have their own Potions kits.
 He could have been brewing various messes in the Slytherin dorm’s bathroom on Sundays ever since his first year.
 And one has to admit that if it was discovered that he had a 6th year text before he needed one, stealing it might have been all the more attractive in that he couldn’t just borrow a replacement from a classmate.
 But he does seem to have still had the book in his own possession by the time he actually needed it in class.
 And if the book was stolen — and there is no proof that it ever was — we do not know who stole it.
 But it would seem to be most likely to have been one of Snape’s own dorm-mates who did it.
-From what we saw in the Pensieve he was not widely popular among his own Housemates, despite Rowling’s DHs attempt at a retrofit on this issue, by the addition of Avery and “Mulciber”.
+From what we saw in the Pensieve he was not widely popular among his own Housemates, despite Rowling’s DHs attempt at a retrofit on this issue, by the addition of Avery and “Mulciber” (i.e., she most probaly meant Evan Rosier).

 By this point, the probability is that the book was never stolen at all.
 It was only some of the hexes that escaped.
-In the wake of the crude patch-job of DHs we are clearly supposed to assume that Snape taught Levicorpus to Avery or “Mulciber” (i.e., Evan Rosier) and that it got away from them.
+In the wake of the crude patch-job of DHs we are clearly supposed to assume that Snape taught Levicorpus to Avery or “Mulciber” and that it got away from them.
 In Snape’s 5th year.

 Before most of the potions annotations were added to the book.